London Passes: the passes to London

 We now begin thedetailed analysis for each of the London passes, to understand how they work and when they are convenient.

-We compare them at the end of the article, and open a parenthesis for public transportation passes.
+At the end of the article we compare them, and we open a parenthesis for public transportation passes.

 London pass

-He really does include a lot of London attractions in his list, from the most famous ones to more niche museums and tours that also go into the details of the city.
+He really does include a lot of London's attractions in his list, from the most famous ones to more niche museums and tours that go into the lesser-known details of the city.

 Its model works like this: you choose the duration of the pass-in versions of 1, 2, 3, 4, 5, 6, 7 and 10 days validity -and inside its validity you can see all the attractions it includes.